 Presented by the team behind Future Yard Festival, Near Future will be a Pop-Up Music Venue and Birkenhead’s only dedicated live music space.
 The venue will be located at 75 Argyle Street, in a former nightclub at the heart of the town centre.

-Initially showcasing a series of live events between 25th April and 20th June 2020, Near Future will present some of the most exciting emerging new artists from across the UK – and very special returning local icons.
+Initially set to showcase a series of live events in the spring, Near Future will present some of the most exciting emerging new artists from across the UK – and very special returning local icons – in October 2020.

 Future Yard Festival proved that there is an audience for new music in Birkenhead.
 We want to create a place where we can present the best new artists all year round, not for just one weekend a year.